-The Company will create a comprehensive recordkeeping plan, which will track the quantities sold to individuals, as well as itemize products between adult- use products.
+The Company will create a comprehensive recordkeeping plan, which will track the quantities sold to individuals.
 The recordkeeping plan will additionally track and monitor inventory on hand.

 Consumer Education

 Elevated Roots will create and make available a variety of educational materials about marijuana products.
 According to CMR 500.140(8), A retailer must have an adequate supply of current educational material available for distribution.
 Educational materials must be available in commonly spoken languages designated by the Commission, which will include, but not be limited to appropriate materials for the visually- and hearing-impaired.
 Such materials shall be made available for inspection by the Commission upon request.
 The Commission will establish fines or other civil penalties for a Marijuana Establishment's failure to provide these materials.
 The educational material must include at least the following: